bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/platform-security-tools.md

 ## Secrets management
 **OpenShift Secrets:**

-This 'secrets' store should actually only be used for configurations.
-Values are encoded as base64 and **not** encrypted.
-However, these 'secrets' can only be accessed with a role to a given namespace with permission to access them.
-Additionally, the physical etcd volume, where OpenShift secrets are stored, is encrypted.
+The 'secrets' store is exclusively intended for configurations, utilizing base64 encoding for values instead of encryption.
+Access to these 'secrets' requires a specific role within a designated namespace, granting permission to retrieve them.
+It's important to note that while the values are base64 encoded, they are not encrypted.
+Moreover, the physical etcd volume housing OpenShift secrets is encrypted to enhance overall security.

 **Vault:**
 Vault is the preferred secrets management tool to use on OpenShift.